• Study level

 (c) Fischer-Tropsch reaction, C-H activation, hydrogenation reactions

-(d) Reactivity descriptors: BEP relation, Sabatier principle, volcano curves.
+(d) Reactivity descriptors: BEP relationship, Sabatier principle, volcano curves.

-(e) Some of the major current issues: energy, biomass, CO2
+(e) Some of today's major challenges: energy, biomass, CO2

 Read more